AP Micro + Macro

 Why it feels different

-Most AP Econ sites throw a quiz at you before they teach the idea.
+Most AP Econ sites quiz you before the idea is clear.

-That approach is fine if all you want is another stack of terms.
-It breaks down when you are trying to understand why the curve moved, what happened to equilibrium, or how the College Board turns a concept into a question.
+That approach works for memorizing terms.
+It breaks down when you need to understand why a curve moved, what happened to equilibrium, or how the College Board turns a concept into a question.

 EconLearn starts with the explanation.
 The lesson tells you what changed, why it changed, and how to recognize the pattern when it shows up again.
 After that, you drag the graph, work through the numbers, and test yourself.

-The writing comes from recent class experience.
-The modules stay close to the places where students get stuck instead of drifting into textbook filler.
+The writing comes from recent class experience, so the modules stay focused on the places where students actually get stuck.

 Try the graph